Augustin Schoeffler

 Augustin Schoeffler (22 November 1822–1 May 1851) was a French saint and martyr in the Catholic Church and a member of the Paris Foreign Missions Society.
 He was a priest in Lorraine who joined the Foreign Missions of Paris.
 He worked as a missionary to Indochina and was one of two French missionaries killed in northern Vietnam between 1847 and 1851.

-At the time, it was illegal to proselytise in Vietnam.
+Pope John Paul II canonized him on 19 June 1988, and he is venerated as one of the 117 Vietnamese Martyrs on 24 November.
 His feast day is 1 May (2 May locally in France).

 Early life and education

 Augustin Schoeffler was born on the 22 November 1822, in Mittelbronn, France.
 He was baptized the next day.
 From 1834 to 1842 he studied at the minor seminary of Pont-à-Mousson and the college of Phalsbourg.
 From 1842 to 1846 Schoeffler studied Philosophy at the major seminary of Nancy.
 On the 5 October 1846, he began training in the Seminary of Foreign Missions of Paris.
 On 29 May 1847, Augustin Schoeffler was ordained a priest in Paris.